xwp/pantheon-documentation/source/docs/articles/sites/migrate.md

 ---
-title: Migrate Sites from Other Hosts
+title: Migrate Sites to Pantheon
 description: General instructions for preparing and migrating remotely-hosted Drupal or WordPress sites to Pantheon.
 category:
 - getting-started